How to Take Care of Acrylic Nails? – Discover 11 Pro Tips

-As sad as it may be, we do need to earn our livelihood and you can’t have Dracula nails if you are getting your daily jobs done primarily by your hands.
-All of us know that overly long nails may be a problem for many of us.
+As sad as it may be, we do need to earn our livelihood, and you can’t have Dracula nails if you are getting your daily jobs done primarily by your hands.
+All of us know that extremely long nails may be a problem for many of us.

 For example, if you are a chef, keyboard player, construction worker, or even a homemaker, long nails may come in the way of your daily jobs.

 Hence, it is very important to choose your nail size according to your profession.
 That’s the first step in ensuring the health of your acrylic nails.

 Don’t worry, if your profession restricts you to keep long nails, there are tonnes of fabulous and creative designs that can be done on short and medium nails, about 5 to 7 mm past your fingertip.

 Post You May Like: Can You Get Acrylics on Short Nails?

 Protect acrylic nails with some gentle aftercare.
 Your acrylics are attached to your natural nails.
 Therefore, you cannot use your nails to open lids, tear strong packaging, etc.

 This is something that cannot be taken lightly, as a broken or lifted acrylic nail may lift along with your natural nail, and you can just imagine the kind of pain it can cause.

 Moreover, not only physical impact but daily kitchen chemicals have the potential to damage acrylics, therefore, it is advised that you wear gloves while doing activities like showering or kitchen work to protect acrylic nails from potential damage.